Engoo Blog Travel & Fun

 G is the lowest rating and stands for “General Audiences.”

 The MPA refers to films with this rating as “All Ages Admitted.”
 In other words, anyone buying tickets for these films at a movie theater would be allowed inside.
-G-rated films do not contain anything that may be scary or inappropriate for kids.
+G-rated films don't contain anything that may be scary or inappropriate for kids.

 Examples of films with a G rating: